 The Iranian Foreign Minister Jawad Zarif has caused a stir in Afghanistan.
-In an interview with Afghan journalist Lotfullah Najafizada, Zarif openly expressed to Najafizada Iran’s willingness to regroup its battle-harded Shia Afghan militant force, the Fatemiyoun, to fight against ‘terrorism’ in Afghanistan.
+In an interview with Afghan journalist Lotfullah Najafizada, Zarif openly expressed Iran’s willingness to regroup its battle-hardened Shia Afghan militant force, the Fatemiyoun, to fight against ‘terrorism’ in Afghanistan.

 Yet Iran’s policy is not one-dimensional; confined to one theatre at a time serving different realms to Tehran.
 These realms are interrelated, serving both pragmatic and ideological goals.
 Iranian client networks operate on a vast scale and are deployed duly where a need arises.
-This was summed up by the successor to Qassem Solaimani, General Qaani, who described Fatemiyoun as “a new culture — a collection of brave men who do not see boundaries and borders in defending Islamic values,” Qaani was also accused by the governor of Afghanistan’s Shia Hazara dominated Bamyan province of travelling to the province under a false identity as recently as 2018.
+This was summed up by the successor to Qassem Solaimani, General Qaani, who described Fatemiyoun as “a new culture — a collection of brave men who do not see boundaries and borders in defending Islamic values.”
+Qaani was also accused by the governor of Afghanistan’s predominantly Shia Hazara province of Bamyan, of travelling to the province under a false identity as recently as 2018.

 To assess Afghan suspicions of Iran, contextualisation is needed of Iran’s soft (ideological) and hard (military) power.
 Not just of Iran’s current and potential roles in the Afghan context, but regionally too.
 Just as Iranian clients pervade the Middle East, so too can the same clients augment Tehran’s influence in Afghanistan.